OpenLAIR/ClawChain/README.md

   <img src="assets/screenshots/dashboard.png" alt="ClawChain dashboard" width="1200">
 </p>

-The dashboard is the operator surface for session discovery, `Join Monitor`, dangerous-operation review, restore, proof export, and chain inspection.
+The dashboard is the main operator surface for session discovery, `Join Monitor`, dangerous-operation review, restore, proof export, and chain inspection.

-## What This Repo Is

-This repository is not the stable mainline release repository.

-It is the isolated integration branch where ClawChain is being generalized from a Codex-first path into a reusable shell-agent control layer.
-The current focus of this fork is to make the integration interface extensible and validate a real Claude Code workflow before merging the changes back into the main project.

-## Why ClawChain Exists
+## Overview

-High-privilege coding agents can execute real commands on real machines.
-That creates four practical failures that are hard to manage in a normal terminal workflow:
+ClawChain is a runtime safety layer for AI coding agents that can execute real commands on real machines.

+It is designed to solve four practical failures that appear when a high-privilege agent is allowed to operate directly in a terminal:

-- execution becomes opaque
+- execution is opaque while the session is running
-- evidence is easy to lose
+- evidence is easy to lose after destructive actions
-- recovery is incomplete after destructive actions
+- recovery is incomplete when important files disappear
-- post-incident tracing is difficult
+- post-incident tracing is difficult and fragmented

-ClawChain turns those sessions into a monitored runtime with controlled onboarding, dangerous-operation capture, snapshot-backed recovery, proof export, and optional EVM anchoring.
+ClawChain turns those sessions into a controlled runtime with:

+- monitored onboarding and controlled handoff
+- dangerous-operation capture
+- snapshot-backed recovery
+- readable proof export
+- optional EVM anchoring and verification

+This is not a generic blockchain demo.
+The chain backend is used to strengthen proof integrity for risky agent actions.
+The product itself is the control plane around monitoring, recovery, evidence, and verification.

-## Validated In This Fork
+## Validated Agent Support

-### Stable and validated now
+### Validated now

-- Codex main path remains available and has been regression-checked after the adapter refactor.
+- Codex
+  End-to-end monitored workflow with restore, proof export, and chain verification.
-- Claude Code has been integrated through the new shell-agent adapter path.
+- Claude Code
-- Claude Code end-to-end validation has passed for `Join Monitor -> delete -> Restore -> proof -> verify`.
-- Linux and Windows setup, service, UI, and local EVM bootstrap have been validated in this branch.
+  Real session detection, controlled relaunch, monitored restore flow, proof export, and EVM verification.

-### In progress
+### Adapter-ready path

-- Gemini CLI is planned next on top of the same adapter layer.
-- Additional shell-style agents can be added by registering a new agent profile instead of copying the old Codex-specific launcher logic.
+The runtime is structured to support additional shell-style agent integrations through a shared adapter layer.
+Future agents can be added by extending the profile model instead of cloning launcher logic.

-## What Changed In This Fork

-- A generalized shell-agent profile layer for launcher, resume, handoff, and environment setup
-- Claude Code integration built on the shared adapter path instead of Codex-only wiring
-- Stronger Claude session-id detection and routing behavior
-- UI fixes for mixed native/managed terminals and session-card misrouting
-- Faster live session inspection on Linux by reducing expensive process metadata calls

 ## Core Capabilities